 If you want to invest in the heartland, Chicago is often the default choice because it is so big.
 Texas gets attention as the home to several of the fastest-growing and appreciating markets in the country.
 However, it is worth your time to look at smaller metropolitan areas that have similar potential without the same degree of risk.
 Let’s look at the Oklahoma City real estate market trends and forecast before discussing why you should consider investing there.

 Oklahoma is one of the hottest housing markets in the nation.
-In the most recent annual population estimates released by the U.S. Census, Oklahoma City is now the 25th largest city in the United States.
+In the most recent annual population estimates released by the U.S. Census, Oklahoma City is now the 25th largest city in the United States, according to the latest annual population estimates released by the U.S. Census Bureau.
 Since 2010, it has grown by more than 12%.
 There was already a shortage of housing supply, then when the pandemic showed up in March, many sellers decided to take their properties off the market.

 This drove supply down even more, but the demand remained high in the Oklahoma City housing market.
-According to Zillow, home values are up by nearly 6% year over year in Oklahoma while in Oklahoma City they have gone up by 7.9%.
+According to Zillow, home values are up 12% year over year in Oklahoma while in Oklahoma City they have gone up 14%.
 Despite the rising prices, Oklahoma real estate is still highly affordable relative to most housing markets in the U.S.

 Although home price gains continue to accelerate low mortgage rates are giving buyers much-needed help.
-The State of Oklahoma also ranks No. 7 for the lowest average monthly mortgage payments in all 50 states.
+Last year, LendingTree analysts looked at the mortgage payments that were offered through 2019 to LendingTree users in all 50 states.
+The State of Oklahoma also ranked No. 7 for the lowest average monthly mortgage payments in all 50 states.